MMP for co-rank one foliations on threefolds: Constructing the flip

-Recall that in \cite{Spicer17} it was proven that the flipping contraction exists in the category of algebraic spaces, but it was not shown there that $Z$ is projective or that $\rho(X/Z) = 1$.
-We will show that both of these hold here.
+Recall that in \cite[Lemma 8.21]{Spicer17} it was proven that the flipping contraction exists in the category of algebraic spaces.
+Observe that the proof given there only requires that $(\cal F, \Delta)$ has non-dicritical and log canonical singularities and so works for F-dlt foliated pairs with non-dicritical singularities.